Skip to content

 As a Landowner, Now is the Time to Act!

-As energy resources continue to shift away from fossil fuels and toward renewables, situations like these are popping up in Indiana and across the country.
+As energy resources continue to shift away from fossil fuels and toward renewables, opportunities like these are popping up in Indiana and across the country.
 If you’re a landowner, and you think your property could be a good match for solar development, now is the time to act!
 You can lease your land to a utility-scale solar developer and make many times more money than you could by growing crops.

 Still, it’s important to know that not all developers are created equal.
 You may not want to sign on the dotted line with the first company that comes knocking.
 But how can you tell which opportunity is right for you?

-We would be happy to help you navigate the process, ensuring you partner with the best developer for the job.
-Contact us today for a free evaluation.
+We would be happy to ensure you partner with the best developer for the job.
+Contact us today for a complimentary evaluation.

 Washington

 Shortly after taking office, President Joe Biden pledged to slash the United States’ carbon emissions to half the levels seen in 2005 by 2030.
-The key to reaching this goal… Continue Reading Washington
+The key to reaching this goal

 Read More